DataHenHQ/documentations/source/high_level.rst

 You can use export_extension to set up the compression extension name, for example instead of tgz you want gz file.
 When no_subfolder is true then the compressed file will be on the root withouth having a subfolder on it like normally do.
+When no_tar is true then compression is set directly on the file without using tar file on it, doing this will have the same behavior as no_subfolder but only will apply to JSON or CSV exports since this works with file directly and content exporter uses folders.
 Once you have added the above configuration, you need to deploy the scraper first before you can start creating exports.
 IMPORTANT: Exporter Names must be unique per scraper, because this is how you’re going to run the exporter with.